-The Hoover Plant typically handles construction aggregate materials, concrete, slag cement, and fly ash.
+The Jefferson Plant typically handles construction aggregate materials, concrete, slag cement, and fly ash.
 Materials are transported to and from the Site by vehicles with more than a 2-ton capacity.
-Concrete, fly ash, and slag cement are delivered to the Site in tank trucks and pneumatically conveyed into storage silos.
-Therefore, the exemptions allowed by MCL 324.5524(3)(e)-(f) are not applicable to the Hoover Plant.
-The Hoover Plant complies with MCL 324.5524(3)(c)-(d) as described in the previous sections of this plan.
+Cement, slag cement and fly ash are delivered to and from the Site in tank trucks and pneumatically conveyed to and from storage silos.
+Therefore, the exemptions allowed by MCL 324.5524(3)(e)-(f) are not applicable to the Jefferson Plant.
+The Jefferson Plant complies with MCL 324.5524(3)(c)-(d) as described in the previous sections of this plan.

-Vehicle Transport of Materials - MCL 324.5524(3)(q)
+Vehicle Transport of Materials - MCL 324.5524(3)(g)

-The Hoover Plant typically handles construction aggregate materials, cement, fly ash, slag cement, and concrete.
+The Jefferson Plant typically handles construction aggregate materials, cement, fly ash, slag cement, and concrete.
 Slag cement is delivered to the Site at ambient temperature, and transport vehicles follow the transport practices described in the above sections of this Operating Program.